joohoi/acme-dns/README.md

 ## Changelog

-- master
+- v0.7
-   - Added
+   - New
-      - New endpoint to perform health checks
+      - Added an endpoint to perform health checks
    - Changed
       - A new protocol selection for DNS server "both", that binds both - UDP and TCP ports.
       - Refactored DNS server internals.